WICG/nav-speculation/opt-in.md

 * Indicate that they are prepared to perform this sort of upgrade, by sending the appropriate `Supports-Loading-Mode` header value: either `uncredentialed-prefetch`, `uncredentialed-prerender`, or both.

 > **Note**
-> `uncredentialed-prerender` is somewhat speculative at this point; see [cross-site prerendering](prerendering-cross-site.md) for some of the complexity there.
+> `uncredentialed-prerender` is especially speculative at this point; see [cross-site prerendering](prerendering-cross-site.md) for some of the complexity there.

 ### Cross-origin same-site prerendering